day8/lein-git-inject/README.md

 ***Note #1:*** To debug these substitutions, you can use `lein pprint` to see the entire project map after the substitutions have taken place.

-***Note #2:*** Design decision: we deliberately choose keys to be strings (not keywords), because, when you are using Cursive, you can't have 2nd argument to `defproject` (the version!) be a keyword.
+***Note #2:***  Substitution keys are strings, even though keywords seem like the idiomatic choice.
+Why?
+Reason: when you are using Cursive, the 2nd argument to `defproject` (the version!) can't be a keyword.
-Only a string can go there
-because Cursive does some inspection of your `project.clj` ahead of any lein use.
-So, we decided to not support keyword keys, only strings, even though keywords seem like the idiomatic choice.
+Only a string can go there because Cursive does its own inspection of your `project.clj` indepentently of Lein and it doesn't work if there is a keyword there.
-And it is better if there is only one way to do something.
+So string keys were necessary.
+And there is less cognative load if there is only one way to do something - so we reluctantly said "no" to allowing keyword keys too.

-## Example
+## Annotated Example

 Here's how to write your `project.clj` to achieve the three steps described above...